tldraw/tldraw/packages/state/README.md

 # @tldraw/state

 A signals library for tldraw.
+See also the [React bindings](https://github.com/tldraw/tldraw/tree/main/packages/state-react) for this library.

+To learn more about this check out the [Signia library](https://signia.tldraw.dev/docs/using-signals) which provides the foundational concepts.

 ## Contribution